 THIS NAKED MIND

+Finally, your truly.
 Annie Grace is the writer behind This Naked Mind.
-Her book, with the same title, highlights a new approach, involving the process of Liminal thinking, that focuses on understanding how we construct and change our beliefs in order to help gain freedom from alcohol.
+Her book, with the same title, highlights a new approach.
+Involving the process of Liminal thinking, This Naked Mind focuses on understanding how we construct and change our beliefs in order to help gain freedom from alcohol.
 As opposed to teaching you how to be sober, Annie Grace shows you how the desire to drink can be removed.

-To find out more about This Naked Mind – Download the first chapters now!
+To find out more about This Naked Mind – Download the first 40 pages now!